 Results: Six hundred and ninety-nine patients were sampled after implementing exclusion criteria.
 The overall CT ratio was 4.87, transfusion index was 0.55 and transfusion probability was 25%.
 A compliance rate of 24.6% was observed with the reference CT ratio of 2.5.
 Highest CT ratio was calculated for arthroscopic procedures while tumor resection had the lowest ratio.
 Age, procedure performed, ASA status and use of tourniquet were found to be significantly associated with CT ratio being greater or less than 2.5.

-Results showed significant wastage of blood products and non-compliance with blood ordering guidelines.
+Conclusion: Results showed significant wastage of blood products and non-compliance with blood ordering guidelines.
 Hence there is need for large scale prospective studies to establish MSBOS and ensure its compliance.

 (2018).
-"It's a precious gift, not to waste": is routine cross matching necessary in orthopedics surgery?
-Retrospective study of 699 patients in 9 different procedures.
-BMC health services research, 18(1), 1-7.
+"It's a precious gift, not to waste": Is routine cross matching necessary in orthopedics surgery?: Retrospective study of 699 patients in 9 different procedures.
+BMC Health Services Research, 18(1), 1-7.